1. Home

 You can also boost your van security by ensuring you don't leave any valuables in your van.

 Always take personal possessions like your phone and wallet with you.
-The glove box is clearly a safer option than the passenger seat, but if your van is broken into, it's one of the first places thieves look.
+The glove box is a safer option than the passenger seat, but if your van is broken into, it's one of the first places thieves look.

 If you have to leave tools or valuables in your van, a 'no tools kept in the van overnight' sticker is better than nothing.
 It might be a bit overdone, but it could deter the more casual thief.